flamewave/jquery-ui-expandable/readme.txt

     Collapses the specified items.
 The "items" parameter can be one of the following values:
      - null or undefined (parameter is omitted) - collapses all of the items.
      - jQuery object - collapses the items with the specified title HTML elements represented by the jQuery object.
+     - "first" or "last" - collapses the first or last item.
      - number - collapses the item with the specified (zero based) index.
      - array - Array items can be either number or string values.
          - Number values correspond to the (zero based) indexes to collapse.
          - String values correspond with the HTML ID attribute value of the title of the items to collapse.

+expandable('count')
+    Returns the number of items in the expandable widget.

 expandable('destroy')
     Remove the expandable functionality completely.
 This will return the element back to it's pre-init state.